HeaPheng/HeaPheng/README.md

 Point-of-sale and inventory management system built for a real business.

 ### 🎓 E-Learning Platform
-Full-stack learning management system with multiple user roles and course management.
+Full-stack learning management system with multiple user roles and course management, also support Khmer and English Course Lessons.

 ### 📰 VD7 News
 Headless news website powered by WordPress CMS and Next.js.